G-Force-WRO/Wro-Future-Engineers/README.md

 The setup function initializes the robot, configuring pins, setting up serial communication, and initializing the BNO055 sensor.
 We do this by setting each pin as either an `OUTPUT` pin or an `INPUT` pin, depending on whether it requires data to be written to it or to be received from it.
 For example, our `ECHO_PIN` for our ultrasonic sensor, which returns the distance needed to be an `INPUT` and `SERVO_PIN` which tells the MG90 Servo what position to go to, should be an `OUTPUT`.
 Then we had to begin the serial communication by stating the baud rate.
 The baud rate represents the rate at which data is sent in bits per second.
 The Arduino default is a baud rate of 9600 bits per second, but we increased it to 115200 to get faster readings and to see more outliers using a serial monitor to assist us with debugging, but simultaneously, it was not so high that it overwhelmed us with data to the point where we couldn't read the data.
 Finally, we set the angle of the servo to straight (115 degrees) and initialized the IMU (using `bno.begin`).

 #### Distance Measurement:
 The 'dist' function uses the ultrasonic sensors to calculate distances from obstacles.
 It employs the pulseIn function to obtain accurate readings (and restricts distance readings over 200 for a smooth operation without the ultrasonic waiting for too long to receive the impulse).
-It works by sending out an ultrasonic signal in a 30-40 degree range and measures time taken for the signal to return.
-Then using the basic formula: `speed = distance/time` we can calculate distance considering that speed of sound in air is ~340 metres per second and with information on the time taken. //add application of us in code
+It works by sending out an ultrasonic signal in a 30–40 degree range and measuring the time taken for the signal to return.
+Then, using the basic formula: `speed = distance/time` we can calculate distance considering that the speed of sound in air is ~340 meters per second and with information on the time taken. //add application of us in code

 #### Orientation Data:
 The 'printEvent' function extracts orientation data from the BNO055 sensor, providing critical information about the robot's spatial orientation, and sets it in a variable so we can autonomously correct any play by our servo.